TrentonBush/air_quality/readme.md

 #### Message Broker: None

 The most common IoT message protocol is MQTT, which uses a publish-subscribe model with persistent connections.
 Compared to an intermittant connection protocol like HTTP, MQTT spends more resources opening and closing a connection, but each transmitted message has far less overhead.
 MQTT is therefore preferable to HTTP when connections can be reused and data payloads contain multiple fields.

-Under these circumstances, which are common in IoT, MQTT delivers lower latency, lower bandwidth usage, and lower power consumption.
+These conditions are common in IoT applications, where devices read multiple sensors and report data every few seconds.
+Under these circumstances, MQTT delivers lower latency, lower bandwidth usage, and lower power consumption.
 All the major cloud providers offer MQTT-based products.

 This particular project benefits from a central server (Raspberry Pi) that directly connects to sensor hardware, so the transport layer can be removed.